fernandovfilho/no-regex/README.md

 # NO Regex Utils

-> A lot of regex functions so you don't have to worry about it
+> Some regex functions so you don't have to worry about it

 ## Install